The Richmond Maritime Festival is a free event that takes place in and around the Britannia Heritage Shipyard in Steveston Village in the summer.

 Maritime Festival in Steveston

-Due to COVID-19 the festival was unable to take place in its normal format in 2020.
+Due to COVID-19 the festival couldn’t take place in its normal format in 2020.
 Instead, the 2020 Maritime Festival was run as an online event.
 A “Reimagined” version of the festival happened on August 21st and 22nd in 2021.

 Where and When

 Britannia Shipyards National Historic Site is located at 5180 Westwater Drive in Steveston Village in the southwest corner of Richmond.
-It’s about 1.5 km from the Gulf of Georgia Cannery, or just a 5-minute drive from Steveston’s other National Historic Site.
+It’s about 1.5 kilometres from the Gulf of Georgia Cannery, or just a five-minute drive from Steveston’s other National Historic Site.

 Maritime Festival Activities